Arizona Diamondbacks minor league players: Spencer Giesting

+David Hagaman

+David Edward Hagaman (born April 16, 2003) is an American professional baseball pitcher in the Arizona Diamondbacks organization.

+Hagaman attended Holy Spirit High School in Absecon, New Jersey and played college baseball at West Virginia University.
+He was selected by the Texas Rangers in the fourth round of the 2024 Major League Baseball draft.
+He made his professional debut with the Arizona Complex League Rangers and was promoted to the Hickory Crawdads.

+On July 31, 2025, the Rangers traded Hagaman, Kohl Drake, and Mitch Bratt to the Arizona Diamondbacks in exchange for Merrill Kelly.
+He opened his Diamondbacks career with the Hillsboro Hops.
+After the season he pitched in the Arizona Fall League.

 Jack Hurley

 Jack Bratton Hurley (born March 13, 2002) is an American professional baseball outfielder in the Arizona Diamondbacks organization.

 Hurley attended State College Area High School in State College, Pennsylvania and played college baseball at Virginia Tech.
 In 2022, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 After three years at Virginia Tech, he was drafted by the Arizona Diamondbacks in the third round of the 2023 Major League Baseball draft.

 Hurley signed with the Diamondbacks and spent his first professional season with the Arizona Complex League Diamondbacks, Visalia Rawhide and Hillsboro Hops.